Bounteous-Inc/youtube-google-analytics/readme.md

         'Play': true,
         'Pause': true,
         'Watch to End': true,
-        'Buffering': true
+        'Buffering': true,
+        'Unstarted': false,
+        'Cued': false
       }
     } );

 The available events are **Play, Pause, Watch to End, Buffering, Unstarted, and Cueing**.

-An example configuration object is at the bottom of the script file.
+### Percentage Viewed Events

+By default, the script will track 10%, 20%, 40%, 60%, 80%, and 90% view completion.
+You can adjust this by changing the percentageTracking.each and percentageTracking.every values.

+####percentageTracking.each
+For each number in the array passed to this configuration, a percentage viewed event will fire.

+    ( function( document, window, config ) {

+       // ... the tracking code

+    } )( document, window, {
+      'percentageTracking': {
+        'every': 20  // Tracks every 20% viewed
+      }
+    } );

+####percentageTracking.every
+For every n%, where n is the value of percentageTracking.every, a percentage viewed event will fire.

+    ( function( document, window, config ) {

+       // ... the tracking code

+    } )( document, window, {
+      'percentageTracking': {
+        'each': [10, 90]  // Tracks when 10% of the video and 90% of the video has been viewed }
+    } );

+**NOTE**: Google Analytics has a 500 hit per-session limitation, as well as a 20 hit window that replenishes at 2 hits per second.
+For that reason, it is HIGHLY INADVISABLE to track every 1% of video viewed.

-#### Forcing Universal or Classic Analytics
+### Forcing Universal or Classic Analytics Instead of GTM

 By default, the plugin will try and fire Data Layer events, then fallback to Univeral Analytics events, then fallback to Classic Analytics events.
 If you want to force the script to use a particular syntax for your events, you can set the 'forceSyntax' property of the configuration object to an integer: